Rstudio

 On occasion, Rstudio will stop working for you, e.g. your get 402 or timeout messages in your browser, or a spinning icon never gives over to your session.
 Resetting the Rstudio session assigned to you should get you back on track.
 How to do this?
 Here are some steps that may allow you to do this yourself:

-2. Try killing the session.
+as well. - Try killing the session.
 This requires console or shell access to the machine that the rstudio server is running on.
-E.g, for rstudio.demog.berkeley.edu this might be keyfitz (subject to change).
-From NoMachine / nmx.demog.berkeley.edu aka quigley, you would ssh keyfitz.demog.berkeley.edu and from there find out if you have an active session that is running:
+E.g, for

 where PID is the number in the first column next to your active session list.
-The retry access via your browser to rstudio.demog.berkeley.edu.
+The retry access via your browser torstudio.demog.berkeley.edu

-3. Removing Rstudio session data cache.
+. - Removing Rstudio session data cache.
 If the above step does not resolve things, it is likely owning to damaged metadata for you Rstudio session.
 Removing this damaged data should allow you to reestablish an Rstudio session.

-• navigate to where the session data is stored.
-This will be either ~/.local/share/rstudio/sessions/active/ or /var/tmp/XDG_DATA_HOME/${USER}/rstudio/sessions/active/ on coale.
-The session ID folders will look like session-f016540d' and you would just delete any / all of these folders to force Rstudio to reestablish the session info for you project.
-After removing session data, repeat the above step, and you should be good to go.
+on coale and tapinos.
+The session ID folders will look like session-f016540d' and you would just delete any / all of these folders to force Rstudio to reestablish the session info for you project, .e.g,\rm -r session-f016540d